-Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures Not applicable NA Hire additional health technician (LVN) and maintain current health supports.
+Plan Alignment (if applicable) Action Title Action Description Planned ESSER III Funded Expenditures Not applicable NA Hire additional health technician (LVN) and maintain current health aide position.
 Additional part-time LVN is necessary to support the basic medical needs of our students on campus and contract tracing efforts to maintain consistent attendance for increases in student learning.
-Funds will continue to provide for funding of the current health tech position and contracted school nurse. \$86,000 School years: 2021/2022; 2022/2023; 2023/2024 NA PPE, disinfectant supplies, cleaning supplies, cleaning services and COVID prevention equipment/materials Purchase of supplies and equipment to clean and disinfect the sites.
-PPE for students and staff.
-Additional custodial and cleaning support services. \$16,000 School year 2021/2022; 2022/2023 NA Rent and improvement of facilities Includes building improvements to support COVID prevention.
-Capitalized items with a cost of over \$5,000 will require prior approval through CDE.
-Replace old carpet with new hard surface flooring. \$126,000 School year 2022/2023; 2023/2024
+Funds will continue to provide for funding of the current health tech position. \$86,000 School years: 2021/2022; 2022/2023; 2023/2024 NA PPE, disinfectant supplies, cleaning supplies, and COVID prevention equipment/materials Purchase of supplies and equipment to clean and disinfect the sites.
+PPE for students and staff. \$16,000 School year 2021/2022; 2022/2023 NA Rent and improvement of facilities Facility rent cost for students to attend in person and the expansion of classrooms to provide for larger classroom spaces.
+Includes building improvements to support COVID prevention.
+Capitalized items with a cost of over \$5,000 will require prior approval through CDE. \$126,000 School year 2022/2023; 2023/2024